Author: Rob Shoffner

 Additionally, you’ll need to figure out the Average First Frost (AFF) in your region so you’ll know when to plant your seeds.
 To find the AFF in your area, click here and enter your zip code.

-Here is a full list of fall garden specialty seed varieties that we recommend and the dates to plant them:
+Here is a full list of fall garden specialty seed varieties that we recommend and the dates to plant them for your fall garden:

 Second Chance To Harvest!